franciscosierra1915/programming-univbasics-nds-hash-of-arrays-lab-hou01-seng-ft-060120/README.md

 * Hashes of Arrays

-By mixing these four "basic" nested data structures, we can build complex data structures that model our world's complexity as a data structures which Ruby can process &mdash; with our help! &mdash; to generate _insights_.
+By mixing these four "basic" nested data structures, we can build complex data structures that model our world's complexity and that Ruby can process &mdash; with our help! &mdash; to generate _insights_.